 - People working alternating day and night shifts

-The problem is that in order to buy from a pharmacy, you need a prescription.
-Online sources are a great alternative because they often provide cheaper generic versions of Modafinil and don’t require a prescription to purchase.
+The problem is that to buy from a pharmacy, you need a prescription.
+Online sources are a great alternative because they often provide cheaper generic versions of modafinil and don’t ask for a prescription to purchase.

 The first official drug test was invented in 1966 by a man named Manfred Donike.
-He invented a technique using gas chromatography to identify anabolic steroids in the urine of athletes.
+He developed a technique using gas chromatography to identify anabolic steroids in the urine of athletes.

 Henry Ford was famous for his “sober and moral” philosophy on his workforce.
 He employed staff members to track the habits of his employees at home to identify if substance abuse may hinder their work performance.

-Although it’s become frowned upon to follow your employees home to see if they take any drugs or drink too much alcohol, we no longer need to.
-We now rely on chemical testing examine the contents of employees’ urine.
+Although it’s become frowned upon to follow your employees home to see if they take any drugs or drink too much alcohol — we no longer need to.
+We now rely on chemical testing to examine the contents of employees’ urine.

 As Henry Ford would agree, there are some good reasons why someone would want to test people for drug use.